neurabenn/precon_all/README.md

 For comments and questions email **rabbenn@cnic.es**

 First clone the directory into wherever you'd like.
-Add a path variable pointing to the directory called $PCP_PATH
+Add a path variable pointing to the cloned precon_all directory and name it $PCP_PATH

 In order to run the pipeline simply type in the terminal surfing_safari.sh -i <my_T1.nii.gz> -r precon_all